gracetian6/quant/data-sci/applied-inference.md

 ## Testing Randomness
 - plot distributions to see if same shape
 - permutation test to see if distributions are the same

+## Bias Variance Tradeoff
+**Bias**:  inability for ML method to capture the true relationship.
+- Ex: straight line to curved dataset has a lot of bias.
+Squiggly line that touches all the points has very bias of 0.
+However, squiggly line is a lot worse for the test set.

+**Variance**: the difference in fits between data sets (train and test).
+- A dataset has high variability if it results in vastly different sums of squares for different datasets.
+Straight line has low variance because sums of squares are similar for test and train dataset.
+Will give consistently good predictions (but not great).

+To get low bias and low variance, need to find the sweet spot.
+This can be done with regularizaiton, boosting, and bagging (rf).

 ## Likelihood / MLE
 - Likelihood: how likely outcome would happen given current data and model